shirimizrachi/beresheet/RECURRING_EVENTS_DOCUMENTATION.md

 ### 2. Recurrence Pattern (`recurringPattern`)
 - JSON object containing the actual scheduling rules
 - Defines when the events actually occur
-- Takes precedence over the initial `dateTime` for recurring events
+- Takes precedence over the initial `date_time` for recurring events

 ### 3. End Date (`recurringEndDate`)
 - Defines when the recurring series stops